rwojsznis/drone-rails-mysql/README.md

 - based on ruby-stretch-2.5.3 (see tags for other versions)
 - dockerize 0.6.1 included
-- latest mysql-client, chromedriver & nodejs
+- latest mysql-client, chromedriver & yarn with nodejs